Transportation Network Analysis with Graph Theory

 The role of your transportation planning team is to design routes to ensure that your trucks are full when they leave the warehouse.

-Therefore, they avoid as many single store routes as possible to maximize the filling rate.
+Therefore, they avoid as many single-store routes as possible to maximise the filling rate.

 If you want to know more about the FTL Transportation